Research and Discovery

 We can offer unpaid internships, joint projects to give students experience and training through San Juan College and other local colleges, and a mountain of materials that deserve to be studied and are available to researchers.
 Our research library, which is focused on the American Southwest but also contains a wide variety of scientific and anthropological literature, can be searched through the San Juan College Library service and many of the holdings can be requested through Inter-Library Loan.
 Artifacts can be studied directly by pre-arrangement to visit the museum and submission of a research request to our Board of Directors.
 Contact us through the "Contact" tab if you're interested.

 Previous studies have involved High School, Undergraduate, Master's Thesis and Doctoral Dissertation work.
-Some more recent projects include a comparison of Chacoan versus locally-made woven sandals, identification of seeds and pollen leading to a greater understanding of health and diet in village communities
+Some more recent projects include a comparison of Chacoan versus locally-made woven sandals, identification of seeds and pollen leading to a greater understanding of health and diet in village communities.
+In 2024, we were able to create 2 new outdoor displays through the hard work of our interns, Jamie and Willow.
+When you visit Heritage Park, you'll be able to visit both of these along with everything else along the trails.

 Article by Paul Reed, in El Palacio, Winter 2020